vedranMv/ros_rpi_hybrid_cross_compilation/README.md

 ```
 Once the compilation is done, zip the _install_isolated_ folder and unpack it on the target system.
 If the ROS has been cross-compiled as well, copy _install_isolated_ folder from _ros_cross*_ workspace to ``/opt/ros/<ros version>`` on the target system and source the environment there.

+> When finished, exit and stop the container as shown in the last step of [Preparing the host system](#preparing-the-host-system)

 ## Additional info

 ### QEMU emulation
-_TODO_
+_(TODO)_

 ## Things that don't work
 * compiling _collada_urdf_ package from _ros_robot_ variant
 * compile desktop - fails when linking some graphical libraries that require QT executables in the linking process
-* use multiarch support in dpkg to install ros for armhf directly in docker with all of its dependencies
+* use of multiarch support in dpkg to install ros for armhf directly in docker with all of its dependencies

+## Contributions

+Feel free to drop any suggestions, comments, ideas ^^